 The floral character comes along to the palate.
 There’s a nice honeyish sweetness but also a nice peppery finish.
 Quite a short finish but nice soft mouthfeel with pepper.

-Very nice blend that has an extra twist fresh, sweet and floral. .
-I generally always like the whiskeys from these guys.
-West Cork has become my go-to whiskey, when I want a little dram but don’t know what I want, only that I want something good.
+A very nice blend that has an extra twist fresh, sweet and floral… I generally always like the whiskeys from these guys.
+West Cork has become my go-to whiskey, when I want a little dram but can’t decide what I want.
 They have very good prices too so it doesn’t hurt to get an extra bottle from them.

 This week I’m going to kick off my weekly reviews again – now on Fridays.
 Look forward to the Friday dram series!